DrYenyen/PPPwn-Tinker-GUI/README.md

 Furthermore, the pppwn_cpp additions can be integrated into other pppwn solutions (raspi, luckfox, etc.) with just a few extra command line arguments.
 Using [this fork](https://github.com/nn9dev/PPPwn_cpp/releases/tag/1.1-b1), grab the latest release and run pppwn --help to see the additional flags.

-# Downloading the GUI
-1. Go to [Releases](https://github.com/DrYenyen/PPPwn-Tinker-GUI/releases/tag/V1) download the zip file and extract it to your folder of choice then run the PPPwn Tinker.exe
-2. if Windows Defender flags the zip or any files allow them through.
-This is because GUI  tools house the the exploit  which is known by security software https://hackerone.com/reports/2177925
-3. Turn on your PS4 and connect it to your PC via ethernet.

 # Installing Dependencies for C++ version
 1. Download and install [Npcap1.79](https://npcap.com/#download)